fredbralvalex/GildedRose-Refactoring-Kata/readme.md

 ##### Using Maven Wrapper ([mvnw](https://maven.apache.org/wrapper/))

+* Giving permission to mvnw on Linux

+		chmod +x mvnw

+* May be required to use the key sudo with the prefix to run sh command when using Linux

+		sudo ./mvnw

-.
-Running the Tests (by executing this command the tests will run and show the results)
+* Running the Tests (by executing this command the tests will run and show the results)

 		mvnw clean test

-.
-Running the Main application (It will be needed to copy the main file application to the src.main path)
+* Running the Main application (It will be needed to copy the main file application to the src.main path)

 1. Copy the main file application (TexttestFixture.java) to the src.main path (from src/test/java to src/main/java)